PCP Claims: Get Specialist Advice & Compensation

 Use our simple online check to see if you’re eligible for a HP finance claim:

 Check NowIn what is a significant step towards compensation, the Financial Conduct Authority (FCA) announced in January 2024 an investigation into finance complaints.
 The investigation comes after a high number of complaints were received from consumers who believe they have been charged too much on their loans before discretionary commission arrangements were banned in 2021.
 The FCA will assess the extent of the scandal and ensure consumers who are owed compensation receive it in the best way possible.
-Originally due to conclude in September 2024, the investigation has now been extended to May 2025.
-In a statement to Martin Lewis of Money Saving Expert, the FCA's Sheldon Mills says it's still too early to confirm a redress scheme is coming, but it's now "more likely than when we started our review."

 Check today to see if you are one of the consumers who could make a PCP reclaim: